Standards of Academic Progress

 Standards of Satisfactory Academic Progress to Maintain Financial Aid Eligibility

-Outlined below are the minimum requirements to meet satisfactory academic progress:
+Outlined are the minimum requirements to meet satisfactory academic progress:

 - Cumulative GPA: Cumulative GPAs are calculated according to procedures outlined in